On the nonexpansive operators based on arbitrary metric: A degenerate analysis: Introduction

 \subsection{Nonexpansive operators}

 The nonexpansive mappings were extensively studied in some early works, e.g. \cite{baillon,borwein,kirk}, and the generalizations have recently been discussed in \cite{res_17, res_14,res_16}.
-Refer to \cite{plc_book} for the comprehensive treatment of the nonexpansive mappings.
+Refer to \cite{plc_book,hhb_corres} for the comprehensive treatments.

 The notion of nonexpansiveness arises primarily in connection with the study of fixed-point theory, and underlies the convergence analysis of various fixed-point iterations.
 Nowadays, there has been a revived interest in the design and analysis of the first-order operator splitting methods \cite{teboulle_2018}, of which many algorithms can be interpreted by the nonexpansive mappings, e.g. proximal forward-backward splitting algorithms \cite{attouch_2018,plc,prox_acha}, Douglas-Rachford splitting \cite{boyd_control}, primal-dual splitting methods \cite{vu_2013,bot_2014}.
-An overview of the operator splitting algorithms from the perspective of nonexpansive mappings is given by \cite{ljw_mapr}, which reinterprets a variety of algorithms by a simple Krasnosel'skii-Mann iteration built from a nonexpansive operator.
+An analysis of the operator splitting algorithms from the perspective of nonexpansive mappings is given by \cite{ljw_mapr}, which reinterprets a variety of algorithms by a simple Krasnosel'ski\u{\i}-Mann iteration built from a nonexpansive operator.
+More recently, the work of \cite{plc_fixed} gives a systematic overview of operator splitting algorithms based on the fixed-point theory.
+This demonstrates that the nonexpansive mapping still plays a central role and constantly gains the popularity and attention in the related areas.

-Recently, the nonexpansive mappings have been extended to arbitrary variable metric in various contexts, e.g. generalized proximity operator \cite{prox_acha}, Bregman-based proximal operator \cite{entropic_tsp,bregman_vietnam}, generalized resolvent \cite{res_3}, which lay the foundation for analyzing proximal mapping \cite{chaokan}, variable metric proximal point method \cite{bonnans,lotito}, Bregman-based proximal schemes \cite{teboulle_2018}, variable metric Fej\'{e}r sequence \cite{plc_vu}.
-This trend necessitates a systematic study of the metric-based nonexpansive mappings.
+Recently, the nonexpansive mappings have been extended to arbitrary self-adjoint and positive definite (PD) metric in various specific forms, e.g. generalized proximity operator \cite{prox_acha}, Bregman-based proximal operator \cite{entropic_tsp,bregman_vietnam}, generalized resolvent \cite{res_3,hhb_resolvent}, which are fundamental for analyzing proximal mapping \cite{chaokan}, Bregman-based proximal schemes \cite{teboulle_2018}, variable metric Fej\'{e}r sequence \cite{plc_vu}, especially under the context of operator splitting algorithms.